7hekaka/newcytosim/README.md

 # Cytosim

 Cytosim is a cytoskeleton simulation designed to handle large systems of flexible filaments with associated proteins such as molecular motors.
 It is a versatile base that has been used to study actin and microtubule systems in 1D, 2D and 3D.
-It is built around a core C++ engine that can run on UNIX, Mac OS, GNU/Linux and within Cygwin on Windows.
-The code is modular and extensible, allowing Cytosim to be customized to fulfill particular needs.
+It is built around a core cross-platform C++ engine.
+It runs on UNIX, Mac OSX, GNU/Linux and within Cygwin on Windows.
+The code is modular and extensible, making Cytosim a convenient base that can be customized to meet particular tasks.

 ![Cytosim](doc/data/cytosim.png)

 Cytosim is a suite of command-line tools with simulation and display capabilities.
-The simulation to be performed is specified in a text file `config.cym`, defining objects, their parameters and a suite of operations, such as advancing time, saving frames or generating report files.
+The simulation to be performed is specified in a text file `config.cym`, defining objects, their parameters and a suite of operations, such as advancing time, saving frames or generating reports.
 Here is a basic example:

     set simul system
     {